05 Jul When is the Best Time to Buy a House?

 This might run counter to what people believe and have been told about the market.
 It might be harder to search for a home and get sellers to sell quickly.
 But remember, the actually possession date is off in the future.

-People who might sell have more time on their hands in the Winter, especially if they live in Seattle, Chicago, Minneapolis, New York or Boston.
+People who might sell have more time on their hands in the Winter, especially if they live in Seattle, Chicago, Philadelphia, Minneapolis, New York or Boston.
 It’ll be easier to get in touch with them and discuss your sincere, heart felt offer.

 Launching your Research to Negotiation Strategy